web

 Example: ./lmutil lmstat -a -c 27000@FRBOR-9C5GN50

-If the above lmstat command fails to display the licenses shown in the lmadmin dashboard, please configure the firewall (inbound and outbound rules) on both client and server machines for opening the port set in the environment variable ASGLMD_LICENSE_FILE and/or in the client license file.
+If the above lmstat command fails to display the licenses shown in the lmadmin dashboard, configure the firewall (inbound and outbound rules) on both client and server machines to open the port set in the environment variable ASGLMD_LICENSE_FILE and/or in the client license file.

-Please also configure the firewall (inbound and outbound rules) on the server machine for opening the port displayed at http://localhost:8090/vendor.
+On the server machine, configure the firewall (inbound and outbound rules) to open the port displayed at http://localhost:8090/vendor.
 Then, restart Amira/Avizo.

 The client/server communication issue could also be due to bad hostname resolution.
-If so, using the IP address of the server machine in the SERVER line of the server license file, and TLM on the client machine will solve this issue.
+If so, use the IP address of the server machine in the SERVER line of the server license file, and Thermo Scientific License Manager (LM) on the client machine will solve this issue.

-To configure the machines properly for getting valid hostname resolution, one has to add the hostName and IP in the file" /etc/hosts" (Linux) or "C:\Windows\System32\drivers\etc\hosts" (Windows 10) on both client and server machines.
+To configure the machines properly to get valid hostname resolution, one has to add the hostName and IP in the file /etc/hosts (Linux) or C:\Windows\System32\drivers\etc\hosts (Windows 10) on both client and server machines.